Chapter 2. SQL Language

 • Character string types are CHAR(L), VARCHAR(L) and CLOB (here, L stands for length parameter, an integer).
 CHAR is for fixed width strings and any string that is assigned to this type is padded with spaces at the end.
 If you use CHAR without the length L, then it is interpreted as a single character string.
 Do not use this type for general storage of strings.
 Use VARCHAR(L) for general strings.
 There are only memory limits and performance implications for the maximum length of VARCHAR(L).
 If the strings are larger than a few kilobytes, consider using CLOB.
 The CLOB types is a better choice for very long strings.
 Do not use this type for short strings as there are performance implications.
 By default LONGVARCHAR is a synonym for a long VARCHAR and can be used without specifying the size.
 You can set LONGVARCHAR to map to CLOB, with the sql.longvar_is_lob connection property or the SET DATABASE SQL LONGVAR IS LOB TRUE statement.

 • Binary string types are BINARY(L), VARBINARY(L) and BLOB.
-Do not use BINARY(L) unless you are storing fixed length strings such as UUID.
+Do not use BINARY(L) unless you are storing fixed length binary strings.
 This type pads short binary strings with zero bytes.
 BINARY without the length L means a single byte.
 Use VARBINARY(L) for general binary strings, and BLOB for large binary objects.
 You should apply the same considerations as with the character string types.
 By default, LONGVARBINARY is a synonym for a long VARBINARY and can be used without specifying the size.
 You can set LONGVARBINARY to map to BLOB, with the sql.longvar_is_lob connection property or the SET DATABASE SQL LONGVAR IS LOB TRUE statement.

 • The BIT(L) and BITVARYING(L) types are for bit maps.
 Do not use them for other types of data.
 BIT without the length L argument means a single bit and is sometimes used as a logical type.
 Use BOOLEAN instead of this type.